Companies that use Posthog Feature Flags

 All feature management and feature flags Posthog Feature Flags

-Posthog Feature Flags We detected 2,284 customers using Posthog Feature Flags.
-The most common industry is Software Development (24%) and the most common company size is 11-50 employees (40%).
+Posthog Feature Flags We detected 2,419 companies using Posthog Feature Flags and 36 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (23%) and the most common company size is 11-50 employees (40%).
 We find new customers by detecting live technical signals.
 Note: We detect companies that turned on features flags in their Posthog instance

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login